Key takeaways

 - Agent flexibility — Not locked to one provider; choose between Claude Code, OpenCode, or Codex based on task needs

-- MCP-native — Built-in support for Model Context Protocol enables database queries, API calls, and custom tool access
+- MCP-native — 1,000+ MCP tools enable database queries, API calls, and custom tool access[1]

 Cautions

-- Early-stage viability risk — Funding status and team size unknown; may have sustainability concerns
+- Early-stage viability risk — Funding status and team size remain unknown; the daemon's modest traction (23 GitHub stars as of June 2026) reflects a small community[2]

-- Security questions — Deploying agents with database access to entire teams raises access control concerns not addressed publicly
+- Security questions — Deploying agents with database access to entire teams raises access control concerns; the site mentions isolated containers per agent, but no SOC 2 or detailed security documentation is public[1]

 Pricing & Licensing